aliciatb/blog/content/about.md

 ## My Story

-- Democratizing data for the last 4 years as partner with government and public sector agencies developing data programs and creating a culture of internal data sharing to inform decisions and deliver equitable outcomes
+- Democratizing data and analytics for the last 5 years as partner with government and public sector agencies developing data programs and creating a culture of internal data sharing to inform decisions and deliver equitable outcomes
 - My journey to data has included a path as a web developer, technical project manager, data analyst and currently technical solution architect
 - Advocate and practicioner of Agile and Continuous Improvement methodologies
 - [Full Resume](/resume/) made with [pagedown](https://github.com/rstudio/pagedown#resume-pagedownhtml_resume)!
 Or download as a [lovely pdf](/resume/alicia_resume.pdf).